Senate approves hundreds of military promotions after Republican senator ends blockade of nominees

 In response to the holds, Democrats had vowed to take up a resolution that would allow the Senate to confirm groups of military nominees at once during the remainder of the congressional term, but Republicans worried that the change could erode the powers of the minority in the Senate.

-Tuberville emerged from a closed-door luncheon with his GOP colleagues, saying “all of us are against a rule change in the Senate.”
+Tuberville emerged from his meeting with GOP colleagues, saying “all of us are against a rule change in the Senate.”
 He was adamant that “we did the right thing for the unborn and for our military” by fighting back against executive overreach.
-He expressed no regrets but admitted he fell short in his effort.
+He expressed no regrets, but admitted “we didn’t get as much out of it as we wanted.”

 “The only opportunity you got to get the people on the left up here to listen to you in the minority is to put a hold on something, and that’s what we did,” Tuberville said.
 “We didn’t get the win that we wanted.
 We’ve still got a bad policy.”